alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-05-20-before-the-magic-flute-did-clementi-borrow-mozart-first.md

 The obvious objection is that these may all be common classical or galant keyboard formulas.
 Brilliant figuration, thirds, arpeggiation, scale patterns, dramatic register shifts?
 All belong to the shared language of late eighteenth-century keyboard writing.

 That objection matters because Mozart was not inventing this language from nowhere.
 His early sonatas belong to a broader contemporary sonata world, and the Mozarteum catalogue notes their relationship to Haydn's Esterházy sonatas.
-So some of the likenesses may reflect a common idiom rather than direct knowledge of this particular sonata.
+A number of features in K. 281 also resemble Haydn's Sonata in E-flat major, Hob.
+XVI:25.
+So some of the likenesses here may reflect a common idiom rather than direct knowledge of Mozart's sonata.

 But the case does not depend on one feature.
-It depends on accumulation.
+What matters is an accumulation of a number of resemblances, in a piece in the same key and genre, in comparable positions within the work.
 Clementi's sonata does not merely share a key and a few generic details with Mozart's; it touches it at several points: early chordal punctuation, thirds, near-identical opening left-hand writing in the later phrase, rising scale and repeated-trill rhetoric, descent to a low chord and C major pedal, and developmental figuration.

 I cannot personally believe this is all coincidence.
-The question is whether this many localised similarities in the same key and genre are better explained by shared style or by knowledge of a particular piece.
+The question is whether this pattern is better explained by shared style or by direct acquaintance with K. 281.

 ## Could Clementi Have Known K. 281?